COVID-19 risks

 ■Overseas safety app for smartphones http://www.anzen.mofa.go.jp/c_info/oshirase_kaian_app.html

-*This email will be sent to those who have submitted a residence notification, and those who have subscribed to our email newsletter and Tabi-Regi.
+*This email will be sent to those who have submitted a residence notification, subscribed to our email newsletter, and registered for Tabi-Regi.

-*Please use the URL below to register, change, or unsubscribe from the e-mail newsletter.
+*Please use the URL below to register, change, or cancel your email newsletter.

 https://www.ezairyu.mofa.go.jp/mailmz/menu?emb=finland